FAQ

 Are the products safe for kids and pets?

 Yes, when used correctly.
-We use EPA-registered products applied at label rates to perimeters and harborage areas, not living surfaces.
+The technicians we send use EPA-registered products applied at label rates to perimeters and harborage areas, not living surfaces.
 Treated surfaces are safe for re-entry once dry (typically 30–60 minutes).
-We adjust products in cat-owner households since cats are more sensitive than dogs to certain pyrethroids.
-We always walk you through where products are placed.
+The product mix gets adjusted in cat-owner households since cats are more sensitive than dogs to certain pyrethroids.
+They'll always walk you through where products are placed.

 What if the pests come back?